 Why you should buy here

-- It is less than 1km to the beach
+- It is very close to the city.

 Areas to focus on